million12/docker-toolbox/README.md

 TOOLBOX_USER=root</pre>

 ### Usage examples
-You can use a name of tool as a parameter wgen running toolbox
+You can use a name of tool as a parameter when running toolbox

 `toolbox htop`	Will run htop
 `toolbox atop` Will un atop
 ...

-**Note:** First run might take a little while as there image need to pulled from docker hub repository server.
+**Note:** First run might take a little while as the image need to be pulled from docker hub repository server.
 Every other `toolbox command` will work straight away.